amartin-m/Non-ideal-QKDNs/README.md

 This module implements a **mock BB84 protocol** used for testing and simulation purposes.
 It mimics the behavior of a quantum key distribution session without invoking actual BB84 operations implemented in NetSquid.
 Useful for validating network flow, timing, or component integration in the absence of quantum backends.

 **Main features:**
-- `FakeQKDProtocol` class: Simulates a fake QKD session between two nodes.
+- `fake_QKD` main function: Simulates a fake QKD session between two nodes.
+Implements the BB84 protocol, but "skips" the quantum communication part.
+We simulate all sources of noise and randomness with properly implementing them, as we do when using NetSquid.
 - Functions to imitate key generation and communication delays: `generate_binary_list`, `calculate_error_rate`, `parameter_estimation`, `apply_loss_and_noise`

 ---